 Aleafia Health's disclosure controls and procedures (DCP), as defined in National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings (NI 52-109) are designed to provide reasonable assurance that information required to be disclosed in our filings is recorded, processed, summarized and reported within the time periods specified in securities legislation.
 They are also designed to provide reasonable assurance that all information required to be disclosed in these filings is accumulated and communicated to management, including the Chief Executive Officer (CEO) and Chief Financial Officer (CFO) as appropriate, to allow timely decisions regarding public disclosure.
-Our management, including the CEO and CFO, conducted an evaluation of the effectiveness of the DCP as of December 31, 2019 and concluded that the DCP were effective as of December 31, 2019.
+Our management, including the CEO and CFO, conducted an evaluation of the effectiveness of the DCP as of December 31, 2020 and based on the material weaknesses identified in Internal Control over Financial Reporting outlined below, concluded that the DCP were not effective as of December 31, 2020.